RodrigoMZanetti/RodrigoMZanetti/README.md

 **Languages** — Portuguese (native) · English (C1, TOEFL iBT 101)

-Open to junior front-end and full-stack roles in Belgium and remote across the EU.
+Open to junior front-end and full-stack roles in Belgium and remote.

 ## Projects